 To simplify we can redefine these modules as “Core Functionalities” and “Good to have”.
 We segregate these modules based on our experience in the Industry and ERP market.
 We have identified and grouped the modules based on what’s essential for the business and what’s “good to have”.
 Because these core functionalities can’t be missed for any business.

 Create Sales Order and Sales Invoice with AcTouch Cloud ERP Solutions.

 Basic Modules of ERP System.

-List of Core ERP Modules – Types of ERP Modules.
+List of Core Modules of ERP – Types of ERP Modules.

 - Sales and Invoices – Typically handles Sales Orders, Invoices and Sales Returns.
 These are integrated transactions and helps to manage Inventory and Customer receipts.
 Helps to identify which are fast moving items and what are slow moving items.
 Helps to analyse the Purchase to Sales cycle and see inventory turnover features.